-So my little Monkey started at Nursery School today.
+So my little boy started at Nursery School today.
 No big deal right?
-After all he’d been at his old pre-school since last September.
+After all, he’d been at his old pre-school since last September.
 What was I getting all emotional about?
-Getting him ready this morning, seeing him in proper, grown up trousers for the first time – eek, he was all grown up.
+Getting him ready this morning, seeing him in proper, grown-up trousers for the first time – eek, he was all grown up.
 Suddenly no longer my baby, I know he’s not BEEN a baby for a long time, but you know what I mean.
 Who was this little chap standing in front of me?
-A little Monkey who will be 4 years old at the end of the year, a little boy who doesn’t like wearing black socks apparently.
+A little boy who will be 4 years old at the end of the year, a little boy who doesn’t like wearing black socks apparently.

 He didn’t want his photo taken either, NO Mummy!
-Please Monkey, we need to email a photo to Granny don’t we?
-Uuum, quickly then Mummy.
-One Monkey all grown up!
+Please, we need to email a photo to Granny, don’t we?
+Um, quickly then Mummy.
+One little boy all grown up!

 So off to Nursery, we went, chatting all the way.
 I was thinking, um, so far so good.
 We got to the school gates and you could feel him tensing up – lots of people he didn’t know, lots of chatter, we walked around to the Nursery entrance, quieter, better.
 He was holding on tightly to my hand but seemed ok.
 We were told to find his coat peg and that would tell us if he was an Apple or an Acorn, and that would tell us his key worker and where to sit.
 He is in the Apple group – how apt for anyone who knows what Daddy does for a living!